learn-co-curriculum/dsc-normal-distribution/README.md

 - $ e \approx 2.71828 $

 Don't worry if your head is spinning right now.
 Don't worry about the formula, what you really need to remember is that:
-- A normal distribution has 2 key parameters, $\mu$ and $\sigma$, which define the mean and the spread of the distribution
+- A normal distribution has 2 key parameters, $\mu$ and $\sigma$, which define the mean and the spread of the distribution, respectively.

 - If you apply our formulas of expected values and variance seen in the PDF lesson before, where $X \sim N(x)$:
     - $ E(X) = \int_{- \infty}^{+ \infty} p(x)x dx = \mu $